-$\overline{PAE}$ and $\overline{PAF}$ can be programmed independently to switch at any point in memory.
+PAE and PAF can be programmed independently to switch at any point in memory.
 (See Table I and Table II.)
 Programmable offsets determine the flag switching threshold and can be loaded by two methods: parallel or serial.
-Two default offset settings are also provided, so that $\overline{PAE}$ can be set to switch at 127 or 1,023 locations from the empty boundary and the $\overline{PAF}$ threshold can be set at 127 or 1,023 locations from the full boundary.
-These choices are made with the $\overline{LD}$ pin during Master Reset .
+Two default offset settings are also provided, so that PAE can be set to switch at 127 or 1,023 locations from the empty boundary and the PAF threshold can be set at 127 or 1,023 locations from the full boundary.
+These choices are made with the LD pin during Master Reset.

-For serial programming, $\overline{SEN}$ together with $\overline{LD}$ on each rising edge of WCLK, are used to load the offset registers via the Serial Input (SI).
-For parallel programming, $\overline{WEN}$ together with $\overline{LD}$ on each rising edge of WCLK, are used to load the offset registers via Dn. $\overline{REN}$ together with $\overline{LD}$ on each rising edge of RCLK can be used to read the offsets in parallel from Qn regardless of whether serial or parallel offset loading has been selected.
+For serial programming, \overline{SEN} together with \overline{LD} on each rising edge of WCLK, are used to load the offset registers via the Serial Input (SI).
+For parallel programming, \overline{WEN} together with \overline{LD} on each rising edge of WCLK, are used to load the offset registers via Dn.
+REN together with \overline{LD} on each rising edge of RCLK can be used to read the offsets in parallel from Qn regardless of whether serial or parallel offset loading has been selected.

-During Master Reset ( $\overline{MRS}$ ) the following events occur: The read and write pointers are set to the first location of the FIFO.
+During Master Reset (\overline{MRS}) the following events occur: The read and write pointers are set to the first location of the FIFO.
 The FWFT pin selects IDT Standard mode or FWFT mode.
-The $\overline{LD}$ pin selects either a partial flag default setting of 127 with parallel programming or a partial flag default setting of 1,023 with serial programming.
+The \overline{LD} pin selects either a partial flag default setting of 127 with parallel programming or a partial flag default setting of 1,023 with serial programming.
 The flags are updated according to the timing mode and default offsets selected.

 The Partial Reset (PRS) also sets the read and write pointers to the first location of the memory.
 However, the timing mode, partial flag programming method, and default or programmed offset settings existing before Partial Reset remain unchanged.
 The flags are updated according to the timing mode and offsets in effect.
-PRS is useful for resetting a device in midoperation, when reprogramming partial flags would be undesirable.
+PRS is useful for resetting a device in mid-operation, when reprogramming partial flags would be undesirable.

-The Retransmit function allows data to be reread from the FIFO.
-A LOW on the $\overline{RT}$ input during a rising RCLK edge initiates a retransmit operation by setting the read pointer to the first location of the memory array.
+The Retransmit function allows data to be reread from the FIFO more than once.
+A LOW on the $\overline{\text{RT}}$ input during a rising RCLK edge initiates a retransmit operation by setting the read pointer to the first location of the memory array.